 - There is an SD card inserted in the camera.
 For more information, see the camera's installation guide. - The camera's onboard storage settings are enabled on the Storage Management page.
 For more information, see Configuring Storage Management. - The camera's video format must be set to MJPEG in the Video Configurations page.
-For more information, see Compression and Image Rate.
+To access the Video Configurations page, click the A/V Streams tab, and then click the Video Configurations button.